If you want to extend the reach of your brand or business, you need to create a constant stream of content.

 It may also look like saving an outline from a blog that came together really well and reusing the structure for a different but similar topic, reusing the same image cropped in a different way or with a different color scheme, or creating templates from older content to make putting together future posts quicker and easier.

-It may also mean recycling an old post without any alteration at all and reposting it.
+It may also mean recycling old blog posts without any alteration and reposting them.

 The options are endless.